Jungyoonlim/Simulation/README.md

 - [] TODO: How can I make this a robotics full comprehensive software?
 - [] TODO: LLM to build a 3D model?

+### Ideas
+- Just by describing where to go in English, make the robot / 3D object to move.
+(Need to expand on this) -- 3D Environmental Mapping: Use 3D modeling to map out terrains and underwater topographies, aiding in the study of habitats, tracking changes, and planning conservation efforts.
-- [] TODO: What's useful software for robotics?
+- What's useful software for robotics?
-- [] TODO: Perception Related software but probably a separate project for that.
+- Perception Related software but probably a separate project for that.
+- Collaboration